sooiee/aluma-mental-health-project/README.md

 ### WIREFRAMES
 Created using Figma for mobile, tablet and desktop to map out the responsivness for the website at different sizes and understand the general structure.
 Find the Wireframe [Here](<assets/images/Screenshot 2025-07-30 at 12.47.02.png>)
+ * Red block is placeholder for image and ended up changing the red accents to a more neutral colour scheme blue,beige and orange colour scheme

 ### TYPOGRAPHY
 Tools used: